w3c/webappsec/specs/subresourceintegrity/spec.markdown

             the <var>request</var>, set <var>response</var> to a
             [network error][].

-3. Perform the following steps before executing both the "[basic fetch][]" and "[CORS fetch with preflight][]" algorithms:

-    1. If <var>request</var>'s integrity metadata is a non-empty string, include a `Cache-Control` header whose value is "no-transform".

-4. Add the following to the [Request class definition][fetch-request-api]:
+3. Add the following to the [Request class definition][fetch-request-api]:

     1. Add the following attribute to the <code>Request</code> class after the
        <code>redirect</code> attribute as follows: